Oberhofgericht Leipzig

-In 1488 the court received a new assessor.
+In 1488, the court received a new assessor.
 Later the court was raised to a full bench of twelve people.
-At the beginning of the nineteenth century, six of these seats belonged to the nobility, including the Oberhofgerichters, and six learned men (doctores) with the Professor of law at the University of Leipzig.
+At the beginning of the nineteenth century, six of these seats belonged to the nobility, including the judges, and six learned men (doctores) with the Professor of law at the University of Leipzig.
 Both sides were filled out by unpaid, extraordinary assessors.